Falcon College: Historical background

 The school motto comes from the words of Virgil (70-19BC) a classical Roman poet who wrote: “nova virtute, puer; sic itur ad astra” which translates: Look to your new-found courage, young man, for that is the way to the stars.

 In the beginning, the boys were divided into three colour groups for sport, Whites, Blues, and Khakis.
-Later, the houses were named A,B,C, and D, and in April 1956, Sir Robert Clarkson Tredgold, chairman of the Board of Governors, announced that the houses were to be renamed Hervey, Oates, Tredgold, and Founders.
+Later, the houses were named A, B, C, and D, and in April 1956, Sir Robert Clarkson Tredgold, chairman of the Board of Governors, announced that the houses were to be renamed Hervey, Oates, Tredgold, and Founders.
 Founders was so named to commemorate the Founders of the School; Tredgold after Sir Robert Clarkson Tredgold, who was also Chief Justice of Southern Rhodesia; Oates after Frank Oates, explorer and naturalist who travelled extensively in southern central Africa in the 19th century; and Hervey after Hubert Hervey, adventurer, gentleman and soldier, who was killed in the Second Matabele War and buried in the Matopos.

 Student body

-The college admittance is based on strength of prior education and character of the applicant.
-Although the vast majority of students are Zimbabwean, others attend from neighbouring countries (Zambia, Botswana).
+The College admittance is based on strength of prior education and character of the applicant.
+Although the majority of students are Zimbabwean, roughly 20% comprise residents from neighbouring countries (Zambia, Botswana).
 Some scholarships are available to deserving students whose particular financial circumstances do not allow for the payment of school fees.

-The house system
+The House system

-The school is based on a house system that is divided into six Houses; Founders, Hervey, Oates, Tredgold, George Grey and Chubb, each comprising the full range of year groups.
+The school is based on a House system that is divided into six Houses; Founders, Hervey, Oates, Tredgold, George Grey and Chubb, each comprising the full range of year groups.
 Each house has a housemaster in charge who lives nearby.
 Each housemaster has a house Tutor and two assistant tutors, as well as other members of staff, who assist in duties.
+Girls are all members of Kestrel, their residential House, but are also assigned sporting Houses as for the boys.
+Kestrel has two housemistresses.

-Boys can either go home, or (with parental permission) to friends or relatives on two Fixture Frees which last from break time on a Friday to dinner time on the following Monday.
+Boys and girls can either go home, or (with parental permission) to friends or relatives on two Fixture-Free weekends which last from break time on a Friday to dinner time on the following Monday.
 There is a Mid term Exeat which is a day longer.
 In addition, there are three floating exeats but these must be spent with parents.